kyang4881/KYGit/NLP Projects/LLMs/Fedspeak/README.md

 ```

-A class for preprocess the data.
+A class for preprocessing the data.

 ```python
 class preprocessor: